timklge/karoo-reminder/README.md

 Karoo extension that displays in-ride alerts based on custom triggers.
 Reminders can be set to activate after a specific time interval, distance traveled, energy output or when a sensor value is outside a defined range (e.g., heart rate exceeds zone 2).

+By default, created reminders are active for all ride profiles.
+If you want to limit reminders to specific ride profiles (e. g. your "Gravel" profile), you can do so in the reminder settings.

 Compatible with Karoo 2 and Karoo 3 devices.

 ![Reminder List](list.png)